 It's been eight months since revelations about widespread sexual misconduct by Harvey Weinstein sparked a national reckoning that came to be known as the #MeToo movement, but reverberations of this seismic quake are still being felt across Hollywood as women (and men) continue to come forward with stories and industry institutions grapple with how to respond.
 The latest group facing tough decisions is the TV Academy, whose members will encounter on their Emmy ballots more than a few individuals who have faced allegations in the past few months.

-While they will not be asked to consider Kevin Spacey (the star of House of Cards who was fired after multiple men accused him of sexual harassment or assault; his final season with the show was eligible last year), Master of None's Aziz Ansari (who was accused of aggressive sexual behavior; his show is not eligible this year) or The Circus co-host Mark Halperin (who, after sexual harassment accusations arose, was fired and replaced ahead of its third season, which is eligible).
+They will not be asked to consider Kevin Spacey, the star of House of Cards who was fired after multiple men accused him of sexual harassment or assault, because his final season with the show was eligible last year, and the Tony Awards ceremony that he hosted in June 2017 was not submitted for consideration in this year's best variety special category, almost ceretainly because of his association with it; Master of None's Aziz Ansari, who was accused of aggressive sexual behavior, because his show is not eligible this year; or The Circus co-host Mark Halperin, who, after sexual harassment accusations arose, was fired and replaced ahead of its third season, which is eligible.

 They will, however, have to render judgment on Jeffrey Tambor, a fixture in the best actor in a comedy series category for his work on Transparent since the show's debut, winning in 2015 and 2016, and landing a nom in 2017.
 He won't be on the ballot for that show this year — after allegations of sexual harassment, Amazon fired him and didn't enter him into the race — but he will be there for Arrested Development, for which he has twice been nominated.
 On the Netflix reboot, his misbehavior was apparently limited to berating co-workers — which gives voters another reason to avoid him.